zippy84/lc-qcad/README.md

 ## Prepare Plugin

 The main purpose of the first plugin is to prepare the drawing for laser cutting.
-The result is a drawing with only two layers: one for the cuttings and one for the engravings.
+The result is a drawing with only two layers: one for the cuttings/contours and one for the engravings.

+Here are the features:

+- all entities will be moved to layer 0 (except engravings)
+- allowed entities are lines, polylines, arcs and ellipses
+- not wanted entities like hatches, dimensions, texts and all kind of constructive entities (points, infinite lines, rays) will be removed
+- contours and engravings of one part don't need to be grouped in a block
+- styles will be unified
+- blocks will be resolved
+- removes very small lines
+- removes duplicates
+- merges entities into polylines
+- polylines/polygons will be simplified
+- offsets contours by a given value

 Prepare your drawing as explained in the section before and open the plugin via `Misc > Modify > Prepare`.